firedancer-io/firedancer/book/guide/getting-started.md

 ```

 ## Releases
-Firedancer does not produce pre-built binaries, and you must build from
+Firedancer does not produce pre-built binaries and you must build from
 source, but Firedancer releases are made available as tags.
 The
 following naming convention is used,

  * `main` This should not be used.
-The main is bleeding edge and inclues
+The main branch is bleeding edge and
-all Firedancer development and changes that could break Frankendancer.
+includes all Firedancer development and changes that could break
+Frankendancer.
  * `v0.xxx.yyyyy` Official Frankendancer releases.

 The Frankendancer versoning has three components,